Overcoming Negative Habit Patterns

 Then our habits make us.

 Just as a Habit can be positive or negative, so can a Pattern Interruption.
 A habit is actually just a pattern that has been developed through repetition.
 Have you ever heard the term “repetition is the mother of skill?”
 As a patterned habit is reinforced, it becomes ingrained deeper and deeper into our subconscious.
 It is the continued repetition of any action or thought that makes that specific action or thought increasingly natural.
 This is why habits are hard for some people to recognize and difficult for them to alter.
 There’s a saying, “good habits are hard to develop and easy to live with.
 Bad habits are easy to develop and hard to live with.”
 Yet, doing things in a habitual manner is essential toward our personal development.
 The more habitual our daily routines and activities become the less thought and energy we need to use to achieve them.
-There for the more energy, focus and brainpower we can devote to new projects, skills and achievements.
+In fact, studies show that nearly 90% of everything we do on a daily basis is by HABIT.
+There for, the more energy, focus and brainpower we can devote to new projects, skills and achievements.

 Sometimes we get into bad habits that initially don’t seem to be overly negative.
 Rather, they appear to be just a slight shift in what we had been doing, not noticeable, really.
 Perhaps it is a few errors in judgment, repeated every day, that can over time land us in hot water!

-Utilizing the twin Winning Mind Set principles of Pattern Interruption and Visualization can help you wipe out those debilitating habits.
+Utilizing the twin Winning Mind Set principles of Pattern Interruption and Success Visualization can help you wipe out those debilitating habits and pattern you back on the road to SUCCESS.

 “Good habits are hard to develop and easy to live with.
 Bad habits are easy to develop and hard to live with.”